secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 - We execute remote learning on only the SCL dataset
 - We execute remote learning on only the GFR dataset
+- We execute federated learning on both datasets GFR and SCL with hyperparameters chosen by SAIL
 - We compute federated training on both datasets GFR and SCL with limited hyperparameter optimisation

 ### Hypotheses